Carmentis/carmentis-docs-source/docs/concepts.md

 // we create an empty microblock used inside the account virtual blockchain const mb = Microblock.createGenesisAccountMicroblock();

-// we add two sections to define a public key and an account creation section used to indicate the
+// we add two sections: a section defining a public key and and a section creating an account.
-// desire to create an account. mb.addSections([
+// The result is the creation of an account associated to some public key. mb.addSections([
     {
         type: SectionType.ACCOUNT_PUBLIC_KEY,